 Share this story with friends, family or the world.

 There was mass panic on the plane.
 The plane was running out of fuel and oxygen.
-Not all of the oxygen masks worked.
+Not all the oxygen masks worked.
 There was a lot of discussion about who would use the masks.
 As a group, everybody decided to take turns using the masks.
-Everybody, that is, except John- he refused to share his personal oxygen tank and mask.
+Everybody except John -- he refused to share his personal oxygen tank and mask.